 - BIT Command: Activated by momentary switch (0.55 volts [V] or less), this discrete control commands the recorder to start the BIT procedure. - Command Enable: Activated by a momentary switch (0.55 V or less for minimum duration of 0.5 seconds), this discrete control must be asserted simultaneously for either the ERASE or DECLASSIFY discrete control to operate. - Erase Command: Activated by momentary switch (0.55 V or less, minimum duration of 0.5 seconds), this discrete control commands the recorder to erase its user data and file directory memory provided the ENABLE switch is also activated simultaneously for 0.5 seconds. - Record Command: Activated by toggle switch (normally closed position 0.55 V or less), this discrete control commands the recorder to start recording.
 Recorder will remain in this mode until such time as the switch is set to normally open position.
 The record command may also be utilized by employing 28 V direct current (VDC). - Declassify Command: Activated by momentary switch (0.55 V or less, minimum duration of 0.5 seconds), this discrete control causes the recorder to start the Declassify procedure provided the ENABLE switch is also activated simultaneously for 0.5 seconds. - BIT Status: A BIT indication (ON) shall be 0.55 V or less.
 A Non-BIT indication (OFF) will be an open circuit.
-Current limit of 60 milliamps (mA) required. - Erase Status: An Erase indication (ON) shall be 0.55 V or less.
+When asserted (ON) the current shall not exceed a limit of 60 milliamps (mA). - Erase Status: An Erase indication (ON) shall be 0.55 V or less.
 A Non-Erase indication (OFF) will be an open circuit.
-Current limit of 60 mA required. - Fault Status: A Fault indication (ON) shall be 0.55 V or less.
+When asserted (ON) the current shall not exceed a limit of 60 milliamps (mA). - Fault Status: A Fault indication (ON) shall be 0.55 V or less.
 A Non-Fault indication (OFF) will be an open circuit.
-Current limit of 60 mA required. - Record Status: A Record indication (ON) shall be active low 0.55 V or less.
+When asserted (ON) the current shall not exceed a limit of 60 milliamps (mA). - Record Status: A Record indication (ON) shall be active low 0.55 V or less.
 A Non-Record indication (OFF) will be an open circuit.
-Current limit of 60 mA required.

-Declassify Status: A Declassify indication (ON) shall be 0.55 V or less.
+When asserted (ON) the current shall not exceed a limit of 60 milliamps (mA). - Declassify Status: A Declassify indication (ON) shall be 0.55 V or less.
 A Non- Declassify indication (OFF) will be an open circuit.
 No discrete control line shall be available at the Download port.
-Current limit of 60 mA required.
+When asserted (ON) the current shall not exceed a limit of 60 milliamps (mA).